helaoer/high_entropy/README.md

-Source code for "Co-expression of Multi-genes for Polynary Perovskite Electrocatalysts"
+Source code for "Co-expression of multi-genes for polynary perovskite electrocatalysts for reversible solid oxide cells"

 Use the command: